elastisys/compliantkubernetes/docs/user-guide/faq.md

 You have two options to resolve this issue:

-1. Send a request to your administrator to disable TLS in the postgres cluster.
+1. Send a request to your administrator to disable TLS in the PostgreSQL cluster.
 Although it sounds "bad", it does not compromise security, since;

     - Traffic between kubectl and the Kubernetes API is encrypted.
     - In-cluster network is trusted.